UT-SE-Research/iDFlakies/README-deploy.md

 	</servers>
 </settings>
 ```
-Run `mvn clean deploy -P release` to deploy and then wait about 1 day and the new version should be available on [Maven central](https://mvnrepository.com/artifact/edu.illinois.cs/idflakies) .
+Run `mvn clean deploy -P release` to deploy and then wait about 1 day and the new version should be available on [Maven central](https://mvnrepository.com/artifact/edu.illinois.cs/idflakies).
+Running `gpgconf --kill gpg-agent` between attempts to deploy may help if gpg was interrupted.

 Last deploy was done on asedl in `~/iDFlakies-deploy`.